veyorokon/anorak/README.md

 $ exit
 ```

-Django Admin is available via the following URL:
+With your new superuser, you can access the Django Admin via:

 ```sh
 127.0.0.1:8000/api/admin/
 ```

-GraphIQL is available on the backend *only* in development environments.
+The backend container has a GUI for GraphQL called GraphIQL.
+This allows you to debug GraphQL queries/mutations.
+Note, this is *only* available in development environments.

 ```sh
 127.0.0.1:8000/api/graphql/